 Academic adjustments are available for students and applicants who provide the appropriate documentation of a disability.
-Such documentation should specify that a student has a physical or mental impairment, how that impairment substantially limits one or more major life activities and how the disability affects the student's functions in a learning environment (academic, attendance or both).
-In general, the supporting documentation must be dated less than three yearsfrom the date a student requests an academic adjustment and must be completed by a qualified professional in the area of the student's disability as enumerated in the following table:
+Such documentation should specify that a student has a physical or mental impairment, how that impairment substantially limits one or more major life activities and how the disability affects the student's functions in a learning environment.
+In general, the supporting documentation must be dated less than three years from the date a student requests an academic adjustment and must be completed by a qualified professional in the area of the student's disability as enumerated in the following table: